Engee documentation

 To see an example of how callbacks work, go to link.

-You can assign a variable to Engee for each callback.
+For each callback in Engee you can assign a variable.
 This is convenient to track the triggering depending on the simulation condition, for example, inside the model opening call.
 PreLoadFunc you can use the code:

 # model opening variables

-PreL = 1 # performed before loading the model
+PreL = 1 # runs before loading the model

-PostL = 0 # performed after loading the model
+PostL = 0 # runs after loading the model

 # model execution variables

-Init = 0 # it is executed after the model is compiled
+Init = 0 # runs after compiling the model

-Start = 0 # runs until the first step of the simulation
+Start = 0 # runs before the first simulation step

 Pause = 0 # called when the simulation is paused

-Continue = 0 # it is performed in one step when the model is started after a pause
+Continue = 0 # runs for one step when the model resumes after a pause

-Stop = 0 # it is performed during the simulation shutdown
+Stop = 0 # runs while stopping the simulation

-PreS = 0 # performed before saving the model
+PreS = 0 # runs before saving the model

-PostS = 0 # performed after saving the model
+PostS = 0 # runs after saving the model

-Close = 0 # performed after the model is closed
+Close = 0 # runs after closing the model

 This code initializes variables with null values.
 Variable PreL, associated with opening the model, is equal to one, since its parameters are loaded before and after loading the model (they are always executed).
 For example, in the model execution callbacks StartFunc you can set a variable Start = 1.
 If this callback is successful, the value of the variable will change from 0 (not completed) on 1 (completed).
 You can monitor the execution of callbacks using the variables window.: